-The above issue which is about the ladder of death is similar to Tonico Lemos Auad (2004) art work figure 2.20 which he uses natural fibre materials to execute.
+The above issue is similar to Tonico Lemos Auad (2004) art work figure 2.20 which he uses natural fibre materials to execute.

 Through the inspiration derived from daily incidental experiences and mundane objects, Tonico, a Brazilian native transforms common place materials into forms that suggest the passing of time.
 Tonico uses dried grape stems which he weaved into an intricate skull.

 The skull is a symbol of life's brevity and a reminder of human mortality and this date back to the 17th century Baroque still- life.
 The over ripe fruit serves as a 'memento mori'.
 The theme of decay and progression is to enable the viewer see that as an integral and important part of the art work.